tarwn/lessthandot-hugo/blogs/content/posts/2008-10-08-google-interview-questions.md

 2. Design and describe a system/application that will most efficiently produce a report of the top 1 million Google search requests.These are the particulars.

 * You are given 12 servers to work with.
-They are all dual-processor machines with 4Gb of RAM, 4x400GB hard drives and networked together.(Basically, nothing more than high-end PC&#8217;s)
+They are all dual-processor machines with 4Gb of RAM, 4x400GB hard drives and networked together.(Basically, nothing more than high-end PC's)

 * The log data has already been cleaned for you.
 It consists of 100 Billion log lines, broken down into 12 320 GB files of 40-byte search terms per line.